croct-tech/plug-react/README.md

 - **Easy integration**: personalize existing components without touching their code.
 - **Suspense-ready**: take advantage of the latest React features to improve user experience.
+- **Server-side rendering**: seamless integration with server-side frameworks like Next.js.
 - **Zero configuration**: no setup steps are required.
 - **Type-safety**: Typescript typings are included for improved development experience.
 - **Blazing-fast queries**: double-digit millisecond latency for real-time evaluations.